 Community Open Day

-Come and take a look around our laboratories, have a go at our experiments, and use our million pound microscopes.
-Kids and adults alike can get hands-on with creepy crawlies, find out how the heart works, make edible cells out of cookies, and involve themselves in many more activities at the Faculty of Life Sciences Community Open Day.
+Visitors were also able to look around our laboratories, have a go at our experiments and use our million pound microscopes, as well as get hands-on with creepy crawlies, find out how the heart works, make edible cells out of cookies and learn how leeches were used in medicine.